Bruce Phillips

 • The food system is deeply tied to land change, fertiliser pollution, freshwater stress and biosphere decline.

-• His lab supports work on the Planetary Health Diet — designed to keep humanity within safe boundaries while feeding everyone well.
+• The Potsdam Institute supports work on the Planetary Health Diet — designed to keep humanity within safe boundaries while feeding everyone well.

-Bruce said recent work suggests cattle have the largest overall footprint, with caveats:
+Recent work suggests that cattle have the largest overall footprint, though with caveats:

-• in many places, cattle are not purely grass-fed, especially in winter (feed has to come from somewhere, driving land use)
+• In many places, cattle are not purely grass-fed, especially in winter (feed has to be grown somewhere)

-• climate change could reduce suitable grazing lands for cattle/goats/sheep by up to ~50% by the end of the century in the worst-case scenario — meaning change may become unavoidable.
+• Recent research claims that climate change could reduce suitable grazing lands for cattle/goats/sheep by up to 50% by the end of the century — meaning that change may become unavoidable.

-Military impacts: likely significant, but not fully assessed
+Military impacts: likely to be significant, but not fully assessed

-• but it’s likely significant, especially for land change, novel entities, and biosphere disruption
+• It is likely to be significant, especially for land change, novel entities, and biosphere disruption

-• he noted some militaries have shown interest in climate risks (particularly around geopolitical stability), though whether that translates into change varies.
+• Some militaries have shown interest in climate risks (particularly around geopolitical stability), though whether that translates into change may vary.

 Monitoring and the politics of data

-Bruce explained that monitoring Earth systems relies on satellites, buoys, and long-term measurement programs — and he expressed concern about losing monitoring capacity due to political decisions and funding cuts (especially in relation to some US programs, in his account).
+Monitoring Earth systems relies on satellites, buoys, and long-term measurement programs — and there is concern about losing monitoring capacity due to political decisions and funding cuts (especially in relation to some US programs).

-He highlighted the importance of monitoring for tipping points, including:
+Of key importance is monitoring for tipping points, including:

 • Amazon rainforest dieback